| Series | Countries | Live Scores | Fixtures | Results | News |

 1979

-The best left-arm spinner in the world today is born.
-His scruffy, studenty appearance suggests the Italian-origin Daniel Vettori (his middle name is Luca) would be better off studying sociology.
-But this boy can play: Nasser Hussain was his first first-class and Test victim, and he became NZ's youngest cricketer at 18 years 10 days after only two first-class matches.
-He was the youngest spinner to 100 Test wickets (21 years 46 days), and as well as being unusually incisive (for a modern-day finger-spinner) he rarely takes a pasting.
-He reached 300 Test wickets in his 94th match.
-He can bat too - with over five Test centuries - and was promoted up to No. 6 against Pakistan in 2009 after many a lower-order rescue effort.
-In 2007 he replaced Stephen Fleming as New Zealand's limited-overs captain and took on the role in all formats the next year.
+The birth of New Zealand's best left-arm spinner.
+His scruffy, studenty appearance suggested the Italian-origin Daniel Vettori (his middle name is Luca) would have been better off studying sociology.
+But he could play: Nasser Hussain was his first first-class and Test victim, and Vettori became New Zealand's youngest cricketer at 18 years and ten days, after only two first-class matches.
+He was the youngest spinner to 100 Test wickets (21 years 46 days) and got to 300 Test wickets in his 94th match.
+He could bat too, and made scored six Test centuries.
+In 2007 he replaced Stephen Fleming as New Zealand's limited-overs captain, and then took on the role in all formats the next year.
 He led the side to the Champions Trophy final in 2009 and the World Cup semi-final in 2011 before stepping down from the post.
+He was plagued by injuries thereafter, an Achilles tendon condition keeping him out for long, but he managed to bow out of international cricket in a pretty special way: after playing in the 2015 World Cup final in Melbourne against Australia.

 1981

 A bad day for Robin Jackman, the England seamer who was born in India but spent many years playing cricket in South Africa, where his wife was born.
-He was served with a deportation order by the Guyanese government when England arrived for the second Test at Guyana.
-England backed their man and the Test was cancelled, but Jackman made his debut in the next Test in Barbados.
+He was served with a deportation order by the Guyanese government when England arrived for the second Test in Guyana, owing to his South Africa connection and the fact that South Africa was banned from international cricket for apartheid.
+England backed their man and the Test was cancelled, but Jackman made his debut in the next Test, in Barbados.

 1974

 A forgotten man is born.
-Chaminda Vaas was overshadowed by Muttiah Muralitharan's success, but he was a crucial part of Sri Lanka's side.
-A brisk, clever left-armer with the ability to cut and swing the ball both ways, he turned in some outstanding performances: 10 for 90 to give SL their first overseas win in 32 Tests in Napier in 1994-95, 6 for 58 in the victory over Australia in Kandy in 1999-2000, and 14 for 191 against West Indies in Colombo.
-And he has the greatest one-day figures of all time: 8 for 19 against Zimbabwe in Colombo.
+Chaminda Vaas was overshadowed by Muthiah Muralidaran's success, but he was a crucial part of Sri Lanka's side.
+A brisk, clever left-armer with the ability to cut and swing the ball both ways, he turned in some outstanding performances: 10 for 90 to give Sri Lanka their first overseas win in 32 Tests, in Napier in 1994-95; 6 for 58 in the victory over Australia in Kandy in 1999-2000; and 14 for 191 against West Indies in Colombo.
+And he has the greatest ODI bowling figures of all time: 8 for 19 against Zimbabwe.
+After retirement, Vaas was appointed Sri Lanka's bowling coach.

 1970